Parker Hannifin: 1950s–1960s

 In the early 1950s, the firm's executives set a goal to make Parker, as The New York Times put it, "the General Electric of fluid power", a goal it generally achieved in the coming decades.
-In 1957, the company purchased Hannifin, a producer of valve and cylinder products, and changed its name to Parker Hannifin.
+In 1957, the company purchased Hannifin, founded by Arthur Hannifin in 1917, a producer of valve and cylinder products, and changed its name to Parker Hannifin.
 Many more acquisitions followed, with the company reaching 40 acquisitions by the year 1979.

 In 1953, Arthur Parker's son Patrick S. Parker began working full-time at the company.
 He rose to become its president in 1968, and served as CEO from 1971 to 1983 and as chairman from 1977 to 1999.
 During and after his tenure, the firm grew dramatically, with revenues rising from $197 million in 1968 to over $7 billion in 2005.

 The company debuted on the New York Stock Exchange in 1964, under the ticker symbol PH.
 In 1966, the company joined the Fortune 500.
-The company designed parts for the craft used in NASA's first human moon landing in 1969.
+The company designed parts for the craft used in NASA's first crewed Moon landing in 1969.